DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 1-10 and the claims that depend therefrom are rejected under 35 U.S.C.
+Claim 4, 5, 6, and 7 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding Claim 4, it is unclear what claim 4 is requiring of the starting point, is the starting point becoming more limited in size, than that required by claim 1?
-Does the starting point still include the structure as recited in claim 1?
+Regarding Claim 4, it is unclear what claim 4 is requiring of the common starting point, is the common starting point becoming more limited in size, than that required by claim 1?
+Does the common starting point still include the structure as recited in claim 1?
+Is the “diaphysis of the third metatarsal bone” the only location of the starting point or does it also include this and the other portions as recited in claim 1?
+The claim does not make it clear that it is limiting the starting point to one of the previously recited regions of claim 1.

 Regarding Claim 6, it is unclear how there are claimed third portions, when there are no presented or claimed second portions.
 Claim 1 from which claim 6 depends only requires first portions.
 Are there second portions?
 It is unclear what is required structurally to read on the claims.